omega8cc/boa/docs/BACKUP_REGIONS.md

 ## General Bucket Behavior

-Most providers allow **automatic bucket creation** if sufficient credentials and permissions are provided.
-However, some providers (e.g., **Linode**) require **manual bucket creation** before the first backup.
+Most providers allow **automatic bucket creation** if sufficient credentials and permissions are provided, so you don't need to figure it out yourself.
+However, some providers (e.g., **Linode**) require **manual bucket creation** before the first backup and others (e.g., **Amazon S3**) are unreliable for automatic creation due to propagation delays between AWS regions.
+Manual bucket creation is recommended if you use provider known as not reliable or when manual creation is required.
 Below is a detailed breakdown for each provider.

 ---